Epic55/go_bank_app/readme.md

+Mobile banking application.

 Preparation to laucnh this app:
 - create database in Postgresql and set connection details in config.json and .env files.
 DB will be fulfilled with mock data from internal/mocks/mocks.go file.
+I used local Postgresql.
 - create Minio Server.
 You can do it with docker-compose.yaml file, launch command: `docker-compose up -d` Set connection details in .env file.
 Files with statements will be saved to Minio.

 I used gorilla mux framework for HTTP routing.

-AN APP HAS THESE API METHODS (OPERATIONS WITH ACCOUNT):
+AN APPLICATION HAS THESE API METHODS (OPERATIONS WITH ACCOUNT):
 1) LOOK ALL USERS ACCOUNTS - GET - localhost:8080/accounts/
 2) LOOK AN ACCOUNT - GET - localhost:8080/accounts/ID
 3) TOPUP AN ACCOUNT - PUT - localhost:8080/accounts/topup/ID